 The game itself challenges students to not only learn engineering economic principles such as present worth, but also to use them to make realistic economic decisions in a competitive setting.
 Each student starts with \$10,000, and is presented with a list of investment opportunities.
 Students apply the principles learned in class to the possible investments and make decisions, such as how much to bid on a particular item in an auction.
-Additional investment opportunities are introduced throughout the semester.
+Additional investment opportunities are introduced weekly throughout the semester.
 The required analysis grows in complexity as the students' knowledge base increases.
 The game is interactive; for example the owner of a factory must negotiate the price of raw materials he/she needs with the owner of a mine.

-The software is web based, written using a combination of standard HTML and Active Server Pages with a Microsoft Access Database.
-Students use the software to manage their company, taking such actions as placing bids in an auction, borrowing money from a bank, purchasing raw materials, and setting production rates for mines and factories.
-Students can also use the software to access reports on the current status of their company- lists of assets, current bank balance, etc. Finally, students can propose transactions with other students using the software.
-Administration of the game in its current form requires very little effort on the instructor's part; he or she only needs to run one script approximately weekly to process student's actions.
+The software is written using standard HTML and Active Server Pages with a Microsoft Access Database.
+Students use the software to manage their company, taking such actions as placing bids in an auction, purchasing buildings and ships, setting production rates for mines and factories, and borrowing money from a bank.
+Students can also use the software to view reports, such as lists of their assets, their current bank balance, etc.